eea/eea.docker.esbootstrap/README.md

 #####4.3 __Construct query__
 TODO

-####5. __Data mapping for indexing:__
+####5. __Data mapping for indexing in Elasticsearch__
-Data mapping for elasticsearch is done within **app/indexing/dataMapping.json**.
+When new data is indexed, by default Elasticsearch tries to make a guess on the data type for each attribute, but sometimes it's useful to specify it explicitly.
-By default elasticsearch tries to make a guess on the data type for each attribute, but sometimes it's useful to specify it explicitly. example of mapping for a field:
+Data mapping for elasticsearch is done within **app/indexing/dataMapping.json**. example of mapping for a field:
 <pre>  "visualization" : {
         "type" : "string",